Coronavirus and life insurance

 In the last 30 days have you

-a) Had a new or unexplained continuous cough, fever or high temperature?
+1) Had a new or unexplained continuous cough, fever, high temperature, loss of smell or taste?

 What happens if I answer ‘yes’ to either of the new questions?

-We’ll ask you to reapply if you’ve been
+We’ll ask you to reapply if, in the last 30 days, you’ve been

 What happens when you need a report from my GP?